11

 With

-regards to the music, the only singing in the movie is done by monks and
+regards to the music, the only singing in the movie is done by monks

 priests etc. during religious services and no, I don't take part!